ajbrown/angular-loggly-logger/README.md

 ## Contributing

 Contributions are awesome, welcomed, and wanted.
 Please contribute ideas by [opening a new issue](http://github.com/ajbrown/angular-loggy-logger/issues), or code by creating a new pull request.
-Please make sure your pull request targets the "develop" branch.
+Please make sure your pull request targets the "master" branch.